johnjago/johnjago.com/content/projects.md

 >}}

 {{< project
-	title="Bootstrapping journal"
+	title="Building Dashify"
-	description="A series where I wrote daily updates on my attempt to make a living by creating a bootstrapped software product." years="2024"
+	description="A series where I wrote daily updates on building a software product from scratch." years="2023 to 2024"
-	link="/2024-bootstrapping-journal/"
+	link="/building-dashify/"
-	linkText="open the journal"
+	linkText="view the posts"
 >}}

 {{< project